 Burn Fat Fast With Leon Scott’s HIIT Workouts

 Losing fat is one of the most common fitness goals and it can be achieved through pretty much any style of training you like.
-However, some types of workout are better than others for burning fat and if that is your main goal, then Multipower (opens in new tab) ambassador Leon Scott suggests HIIT is the way to go.
+However, some types of workout are better than others for burning fat and if that is your main goal, then Multipower ambassador Leon Scott suggests HIIT workouts are the way to go.

 “High-intensity interval training or HIIT – basically hard training in short bursts – burns calories at a much quicker rate and burns more fat overall,” says Scott.
 “It also keeps your body burning fat even after your workout is over.”